-Every child will receive a breakfast and lunch at no cost until the end of the 2020-2021 school year.
+Every child will receive a breakfast and lunch at no cost until September 30th, 2021!

-This has been made possible due to an extension of the USDA Seamless Summer waiver.
+This has been made possible due to an extension of the USDA Summer Food Service Program waiver.

-Unfortunately our food vendor, Wood Fruitticher has been experiencing outs and shortages like never seen before due to Covid.
+Unfortunately our food vendor, Wood Fruitticher, has been experiencing outs and shortages like never seen before due to Covid-19.